Beyond AlphaEarth: Toward Human-Centered Geospatial Foundation Models via POI-Guided Contrastive Learning: Methodology

 \subsection{POI Encoder}

-Points of Interest (POIs) are widely used as proxies for human activities and urban functions.
+POIs are widely used as proxies for human activities and urban functions.
 Recent studies, particularly the CaLLiPer series \citep{wang2025multi, liu2025enriching}, have demonstrated that the rich semantic content encoded in POI names and categories plays a crucial role in constructing meaningful city representations.
-Following this line of work, we employ a large language model (LLM) to extract semantic embeddings from POI text, thereby integrating fine-grained functional meanings into the multimodal representation space shared with AE features.
-The pretrained LLM provides contextualized semantics beyond categorical labels, capturing subtle variations in urban functions.
+Following this line of work, we employ pretrained language models (LMs) to extract semantic embeddings from POI texts, thereby integrating fine-grained functional meanings into the multimodal representation space shared with AE features.
+The pretrained LM provides contextualized semantics beyond categorical labels, capturing subtle variations and connections in urban functions.

-Formally, each POI record \(p_i\) is associated with a semantic description \(s_i\) that combines both its categorical type and its specific name.
-To capture fine-grained semantics, we construct an enriched description by concatenating the name \(n_i\), first-level category \(t_{1i}\), and second-level subcategory \(t_{2i}\) through a simple template:
+Formally, each POI record \(p_i\) is associated with a text description \(t_i\) that combines both its categorical type and its specific name.
+To capture fine-grained semantics, we construct an enriched description by concatenating the name \(n_i\), first-level category \(c_{1i}\), and second-level subcategory \(c_{2i}\) through a simple template: